Paulus Edward Pieris Deraniyagala

 Paulus Edward Pieris Deraniyagala (1900–1976) was a Sri Lankan paleontologist, zoologist, and artist.

 Early life and education

-He was born in Colombo, the son of Paul Edward Pieris and Lady Hilda Obeyesekere Pieris.
+Deraniyagala was born in Colombo, the son of Paul Edward Pieris and Lady Hilda Obeyesekere Pieris.
 He had two younger brothers, Justin Pieris Deraniyagala, Ralph St. Louis Pieris Deraniyagala, and a sister, Miriam Pieris Deraniyagala.
-He was educated at S. Thomas' College, Mount Lavinia and Trinity College, Cambridge, where he gained a BA in 1922 and an Oxbridge MA in 1923.
+He was educated at S. Thomas' College, Mount Lavinia and Trinity College, Cambridge, where he gained a BA in 1922 and an MA in 1923.
 He entered Harvard University for a year, where he was awarded a Master of Arts in 1924.

 Career

 He specialised in fauna and human fossils of the Indian subcontinent.
-From 1939 to 1963, he was the director of the National Museum of Ceylon, and from 1961 to 1964, he was also the dean of the Faculty of Arts at the Vidyodaya University.
+From 1939 to 1963 he was the director of the National Museum of Ceylon, and from 1961 to 1964 he was also the dean of the Faculty of Arts at Vidyodaya University.

 He described several fossils and proposed scientific names for species and subspecies, with several now identified as dubious, including: